mwinteringham/mwtestconsultancy/_posts/2021-06-14-testing-web-apis.md

   3. You get to learn about API testing!
 The book will be packed full of examples and practical exercises, including chapters on testing API designs, automation and testing in production.

 <div class="text-center">
-<a href="http://mng.bz/WrEx" class="btn btn-info">Purchase Testing Web APIs now</a>
+<a href="https://bit.ly/3fYhPha" class="btn btn-info">Purchase Testing Web APIs now</a>
 </div>

 ## Pick up a copy today

 If you'd like to learn more about Testing Web APIs and help me improve my booking.
-Testing Web APIs is available as part of Manning's **Deal of the Day** for 24 hours, meaning you can grab a copy for 45% off.
-Simply [head to Manning's Deal of the Day webpage to learn more](http://mng.bz/WrEx).
+You can [purchase a copy of Testing Web APIs on the Manning books website](https://bit.ly/3fYhPha).